bravoalpha79/MindGym/README.md

 The footer contains copyright information only.

-The color palette has been styled to be cartoon-like and vivid but not overwhelming.
+The colour palette has been selected to be cartoon-like and vivid but not overwhelming.

 Three wireframes were created (using [wireframe.cc](https://wireframe.cc/)) during the initial UI design phase: